sebsto/mcpserverkit/README.md

 ### Key Components

-- **MCPToolProtocol**: Generic protocol defining the interface for MCP tools with associated Input and Output types
+- **ToolProtocol**: Generic protocol defining the interface for MCP tools with associated Input and Output types
 - **MCPTool**: A default abstraction for defining tools with schemas and handlers, supporting type-safe input and output
 - **MCPServer**: Unified server implementation that supports tools, prompts, and resources
 - **MCPResource**: Type-safe wrapper for MCP resources with support for text and binary data